 Last summer she did similar advocacy work for the Auckland Council, talking to those using car ferries about the pests that could be travelling in their gear.
 And last semester she spent two days conducting fieldwork at Mataia Homestead, a Queen Elizabeth II Covenant on the Kaipara Harbour.
 The students’ plant identification work will help the Mataia Homestead in their application for funding to protect natural heritage sites on their land.

 “In our first year we made a day trip to Tiritiri Matangi and visited the restoration project one of our lecturers had founded there, which was a major highlight for me.
 This year I also picked up part-time work at a doggy daycare, K9 to 5.”

 So, what’s lined-up for Phoebe next year?
-She has a full-time job for the next three months doing advocacy work with the Auckland Council.
-She’s applied for several graduate and covenant programmes and is confident Unitec’s focus on plant identification has prepared her for a successful career in the industry.
+She has a full-time job for three months over summer doing advocacy work with the Auckland Council, followed by a six-month contract as a field ecologist with an environmental consultancy company.
+She's confident that Unitec’s focus on plant identification has prepared her for a successful career in the industry.

 “There is a lot of plant identification work involved with this degree.
 What makes it all less overwhelming is being able to practically learn about all the different families of plants through fieldwork.
 While surveying fungi at Mataia Homestead, I was able to identify a rare species which will help greatly with their funding application.”

 Phoebe says she doesn’t see herself doing anything else and even has her parents doing their part for the environment.